1. Warren Hastings was the first ___________.

 Explanation: The Act of Settlement (1781) reduced conflict between the Supreme Court and Company’s courts.

-38. The Act of Settlement (1781) clarified that the Supreme Court’s jurisdiction applied only to:
+38. The Act of Settlement (1781) clarified that the Supreme Court’s jurisdiction applied only to___________.

 A) All Indians